bcgsc/straglr/README.md

 `--regions`: a BED file containing regions to be used only in genome-scan

+`--include_alt_chroms`: include ALT chromosomes (chromosomes with "_" in names)  in genome scan (Default: NOT included)

+`--use_unpaired_clips`: include examination of unpaired clipped alignments in genome scan to detect expansion beyond read size (Default:NOT used)

 `--min_support`: minimum number of suppport reads for an expansion to be captured in genome-scan (Default:2)

 `--min_ins_size`: minimum increase in size (relative to the reference genome) for an expansion to be captured in genome-scan (Default:100)